 Traditional ownership of part of the Yirrkala community is being challenged, which may complicate future leasing negotiations.
 The area contested is where the present community and future new housing is located.
 There are limited opportunities to expand because of mining leases nearby.

 The East Arnhem Shire Council provides local government in Yirrkala, which is in the Shire’s Gumurr Miwatj Ward.
 This is one of six wards in the Shire.
-The Gumurr Miwatj Ward in 2012 will elect three (3) of the fourteen (14) Shire Council members.
+In 2012 the Gumurr Miwatj Ward elected three (3) of the fourteen (14) Shire Council members.
 The Shire headquarters are in Nhulunbuy and it has a service delivery centre in Yirrkala which also services Gunyangara.

 The Shire consults community members through the Local Board of 12 locally elected community members, the Yirrkala Mala Leaders Association.